openmosix/has_opengraph/README.markdown

 ### Note:

+This version it is a fork of (https://github.com/capotej/has_opengraph).
-This version works only with Rails 3.x, and it supports like button/send button and facebook comments
+It works only with Rails 3.x (automatically safe_html!), and it supports:
+  * facebook like button
+  * facebook send button
+  * facebook comments

 ### Installation
 From your rails directory